Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 * Place the vehicle on the starting tile (oriented randomly)

 <div class="naivigation-shared-rule">
 Combine the default Vehicle Cards with the specific Vehicle Cards for this game.
-Give each player 3 of these to hold in their hand.
+Shuffle and place as a FACEUP draw pile.
+Each player draws 3 of these to hold in their hand.

 Combine the default Health Cards and the specific Health Cards for this game.
 Shuffle and take out 5: this is your Health Deck.